mastodon/documentation/content/en/user/signup.md

 ---
 title: Signing up for an account
-description: Find your perfect community.
+summary: Find your perfect community.
 menu:
   docs:
     weight: 10